 As force reduction kicks into gear, Soldiers can't help but begin to question what the future of the Army will hold -- and those assigned to Fort Huachuca are no different.

 As these challenges have begun began to surface, Sgt.
 Maj. of the Army Raymond F. Chandler III and his wife, Jeanne, paid a visit to Fort Huachuca Aug.
 20 -- 21, to speak with local Soldiers, Civilians and Family members and reassure them just how important they are to the Army.

-"Fort Huachuca is extremely important to the future of our Army because it is a part of our warfighting functions," Chandler said, during an interview at the conclusion of a town hall held at Cochise Theater Aug.
+With the leading-edge initiatives and the unique training opportunities here, such as critical aviation, intelligence, signal and cyber enablers, Fort Huachuca and its capabilities play an integral role in the Army's future, Chandler said."Fort Huachuca is extremely important to the future of our Army because it is a part of our warfighting functions," Chandler said, during an interview at the conclusion of a town hall held at Cochise Theater Aug.
 20. "The concepts and ideas that General Ashley and Command Sgt.
 Maj.
 Fairley and others are developing here for the way ahead on how we channel many of the new technologies and ideas into future warfighting functions for our Army is extremely important."